What is your name?

 Briefly sum up who you are and what motivates you

-If you have a job, what you do for a living?
+If you have a job, what do you do for a living?

 How long have you been doing this?

-What you find most satisfying about your job?
+What do you find most satisfying about your job?

-When you are eight, what did you want to be when you grow up?
+When you were 8, what did you want to be when you grew up?

 Did you get there – and if not, are you happy/sad that you didn’t?